xiaoxiae/slama.dev/tools.md

 ---

 ## Hardware
-- Laptop: [ThinkPad 11e (4th Gen)](https://www.lenovo.com/us/en/laptops/thinkpad/11e-and-chromebooks/c/thinkpad11e) -- a durable laptop with a touchscreen (+ a pen) that I run Arch Linux on.
+- Laptop: [ThinkPad 11e (4th Gen)](https://www.lenovo.com/us/en/laptops/thinkpad/11e-and-chromebooks/c/thinkpad11e) -- a durable laptop with a touchscreen (+ a pen) that I run ~~Arch Linux~~ Antergos on.
 It has a decent battery, a comfortable keyboard, and is relatively small and light.
 - Mobile phone: [Samsung Galaxy S8](https://www.samsung.com/us/explore/galaxy-s8/) -- works well enough for everyday usage.

 ---